-Elements: Congr DOMA Compo uence with instructional outcon DOMAIN 1: PLANNING AND PREPARATION Component 1f: Designing Student Assessments Elements: Congruence with instructional outcomes • Criteria and standards • Design of formative assessments • Use for planning PARATION ssessments Design of formative assessme ents • Use for planning LEVEL OF PE RFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Congruence with instructional outcomes Assessment procedures are not congruent with instructional outcomes.
+DOMAIN 1: PLANNING AND PREPARATION Component 1f: Designing Student Assessments

+Elements: Congr Elements: Congruence with instructional outcomes • Criteria and standards • Design of formative assessments • Use for planning outcomes • Criteria and standards • Design of for Design of formative assessment ents • Use for planning LEVEL OF PE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Congruence with instructional outcomes Assessment procedures are not congruent with instructional outcomes.
 Some of the instructional outcomes are assessed through the proposed approach, but many are not.
 All the instructional outcomes are assessed through the approach to assessment, assessment methodologies may have been adapted for groups of students.
 Proposed approach to assessment is fully aligned with the instructional outcomes in both content and process.
 Assessment methodologies have been adapted for individual students, as needed.
 Criteria and standards Proposed approach contains no criteria or standards.
 Assessment criteria and standards have been developed, but they are not clear.
 Assessment criteria and standards are clear.
-Assessment criteria and standards are clear, there is evidence that the students contributed to their development.
+Assessment oriteria and standards are clear, there is evidence that the students contributed to their development.
 Design of formative assessments Teacher has no plan to incorporate formative assessment in the lesson or unit.
 Approach to the use of formative assessment is rudimentary, including only some of the instructional outcomes.
 Teacher has a well-developed strategy to using formative assessment and has designed particular approaches to be used.
 Approach to using formative assessment is well designed and includes student as well as teacher use of the assessment information.
 Use for planning Teacher has no plans to use assessment results in designing future instruction.
 Teacher plans to use assessment results to plan for future instruction for the class as a whole.
 Teacher plans to use assessment results to plan for future instruction for groups of students.
 Teacher plans to use assessment results to plan future instruction for individual students.